Wisconsin’s Fall Color is Spectacular

 Just outside Dodgeville, Governor Dodge State Park offers 5,000 acres of adventure with 270 campsites, 28 miles of hiking trails and a scenic waterfall made even more gorgeous by vibrant fall foliage.

-Closer to Spring Green, House on the Rock's daring Infinity Room features a 218-foot-long glass walkway that hangs over the autumn splendor of the Wyoming Valley, 156 feet below.
-Tower Hill State Park and Taliesin, Architect Frank Lloyd Wright's Wisconsin home (open for tours through October 31st), are also both nearby and make for unforgettable stops.
+Closer to Spring Green, House on the Rock's daring Infinity Room features a 218-foot-long glass walkway that hangs over the autumn splendor of the Wyoming Valley 156 feet below.
+Tower Hill State Park and Taliesin, Architect Frank Lloyd Wright's Wisconsin home (open for tours through October 31st), are also nearby and make unforgettable stops.

 Insider tip: Check out these five cabins along the route to help you make a vacation out of this memorable drive.

-Keep the fall fun going by following Wisconsin’s Rustic Roads.
+Keep the fall road trip fun going by following Wisconsin’s Rustic Roads.